 - Place a rolled blanket underneath your neck so that the back of your head rests comfortably on the floor.

 - Place a cushion under your knees and allow your legs to be a comfortable distance apart.
 This is usually about hip-width.

 - Allow your arms to stretch out comfortably at shoulder level, with palms facing up.

 - Stay in this position for at least five minutes.
 On each inhale, imagine breathing into the crown of your head and repeat silently “I am.”
 On each exhale, imagine the breath going to your feet and repeat silently, “here.”

 How Yoga Protects Against Substance Abuse

 Stress, anxiety, and depression are underlying causes of substance abuse.
 Teens use drugs and alcohol to self-medicate.
-Healthy outlets like yoga for anxiety help them avoid these self-destructive behaviors.
+Healthy outlets like yoga help them avoid these self-destructive behaviors.
 Therefore, yoga can help prevent drug and alcohol abuse.

 In addition, research has demonstrated the link between mindfulness and recovery from addiction.
 In one study, mindfulness practice was more effective in helping people stop smoking cigarettes than the American Lung Association’s “freedom from smoking” program.

 Furthermore, a study with teenagers, funded by the National Institute on Drug Abuse, indicated that yoga practice decreases adolescents’ willingness to smoke cigarettes.